JetBrains/Qodana/topics/dotnet-draft.md

     name: qodana.recommended
 ```

+[//]: # (TODO The reference to the section needs to be added here)

 You can analyze your code using Roslyn analyzers with each analyzer considered as a separate
 inspection.
-You can configure Roslyn analyzers as explained in the [](#dotnet-extend-configuration-editorconfig) section.
+You can configure Roslyn analyzers as explained in the  section.
 This is an experimental feature, so use them at your own risk.

 To disable Roslyn analyzers, you can [configure the %instance% profile](custom-profiles.md) using